OAGi/Score/docs/user_guide/index.rst

 ACC represents reusable complex data structure, i.e., one that has one or more properties, some of which are also complex data structures.
 Some ACCs are semantic data structure, some are architectural archetype.
-An example of an ACC is “Purchase Order”, which may have “Identifier”, “Order Date Time”, “Customer Party”, and “Purchase Order Line” properties.
-While “Identifier” and “Order Date Time” are simple properties, “Customer Party” and “Purchase Order Line” are complex properties and are represented by another ACC.
+An example of an ACC is "Purchase Order", which may have "Identifier", "Order Date Time", "Customer Party", and "Purchase Order Line" properties.
+While "Identifier" and "Order Date Time" are simple properties, "Customer Party" and "Purchase Order Line" are complex properties and are represented by another ACC.
 Hence, ACCs can be building blocks for other complex data structures.

 There are two ways to use ACC as a building block, 1) as a based type inheritance for another ACC and 2) as a representation of a property.

-In the first case, an “Order” ACC, which has “Identifier” and “Order Date Time” properties, may be a based type of the “Purchase Order” ACC.
+In the first case, an "Order" ACC, which has "Identifier" and "Order Date Time" properties, may be a based type of the "Purchase Order" ACC.
-That means, the “Purchase Order” ACC inherits these two properties from the based “Order” ACC.
+That means, the "Purchase Order" ACC inherits these two properties from the based "Order" ACC.
 While the ACCs’ based type relationship is not supported in CCS, Score extends the CCS model to support that.

 As stated earlier some ACCs are semantic data structures and some are architecture archetypes.
-Taking OAGIS as an example, it has an architectural archetype called “Base” to support its extension architecture.
-For instance, OAGIS standard defines “Address Base” and “Address” ACCs for the “Address” semantic entity; all semantic properties are placed in the “Address Base” ACC while the “Address” ACC is based on the “Address Base” ACC and only adds to it an extension point.
+Taking OAGIS as an example, it has an architectural archetype called "Base" to support its extension architecture.
+For instance, OAGIS standard defines "Address Base" and "Address" ACCs for the "Address" semantic entity; all semantic properties are placed in the "Address Base" ACC while the "Address" ACC is based on the "Address Base" ACC and only adds to it an extension point.
 Score Core Component Management has specific features to address OAGIS architectural requirements and also XML schema features.
 These will be described in specific sections about the management of these different types of CCs.

-In the second case of ACC as building block, “Party” and “Purchase Order Line” ACCs may be used as the representations for the “Customer” and the “Purchase Order Line” properties.
-To use an ACC as a representation of a property, an ASCCP that is described next has to be first created and then association, ASCC, from the “Purchase Order” to the ASCCP then can be made.
+In the second case of ACC as building block, "Party" and "Purchase Order Line" ACCs may be used as the representations for the "Customer" and the "Purchase Order Line" properties.
+To use an ACC as a representation of a property, an ASCCP that is described next has to be first created and then association, ASCC, from the "Purchase Order" to the ASCCP then can be made.
 These are described next.

 Association Core Component Property (ASCCP)